Silk Web Hosting: Logging in and uploading files

 index.html 100% 1597 1.6KB/s 00:00

-For frequent logins, it might be more convenient to configure your site for authentication using public key cryptography rather than typing your password each time.
+For frequent logins, it might be more convenient to configure your site for authentication using public key cryptography rather than typing your password for each login.
 For this, you need to create an authentication key and tell your account that it is permitted access.

-If you do not already have a key in in the ~/.ssh/ directory on the computer you will be connecting from, you can create one by typing ssh-keygen.
-By default, this will create files named ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub.
+On the computer you will be connecting from, if you do not already have a key in in the ~/.ssh/ directory (or %USERPROFILE%\.ssh directory for Windows), you can create one by typing ssh-keygen.
+By default, this will create files named /.ssh/id_rsa and ~/.ssh/id_rsa.pub (or %USERPROFILE\.ssh\id_ed25519 and %USERPROFILE\.ssh\id_es25519.pub for Windows).

-Configure your site to allow access by uploading your public key.
+Configure your silk account to allow access by uploading your public key.
 The easiest way to do this is with ssh-copy-id <mynetid>@w3.uvm.edu.
-If your key is named something other than the default, you will need to tell it which to use, such as ssh-copy-id -i ~/.ssh/mykey.pub myusername@w3.uvm.edu.
+If your key is named something other than the default, you will need to tell it which to use, such as ssh-copy-id -i ~/.ssh/mykey.pub <mynetid>@w3.uvm.edu.

 PuTTY users can follow the directions in its documentation for Using public keys for SSH authentication, to create an authentication key and grant it access to your site.